Skip to content

 What is considered a “recent graduate”?

 A recent graduate is someone who has graduated within one year prior to the program start date.
-For example, 2024 summer applicants must have graduated in May 2023 or December 2023.

 My school will still be in session during the start of the program.
 Can I still apply?